Platforms - Frame Scaffold Components

-- Refer to safety regulations and standards for design and assembly requirements.
+- Refer to your local occupational health and safety regulations and standards for design and assembly requirements.

 - Choose the right scaffold system for the job.